Prof. Dr. Tom Ruys

 He teaches the general international law course at Ghent University as well as advanced courses on the peaceful settlement of disputes and the law of armed conflict.

-Tom Ruys is a member of the International Law Association’s Committee on the Use of Force and the International Law Association’s Study Group on Sanctions.
+Tom Ruys is a co-rapporteur of the International Law Association’s Committee on the Use of Force (Military Assistance on Request) and a member of the International Law Association’s Study Group on Sanctions.
 He is co-editor-in-chief of the Journal on the Use of Force and International Law (JUFIL, Routledge), vice-director of the Military Law and Law of War Review and a member of the editorial board of the Revue belge de droit international.
-He is vice-president of the Belgian Society of International Law and of the United Nations Association Flanders.
+He is vice-president of the Belgian Society of International Law.